Plug-in electric vehicles in Pakistan: MG Pakistan

 MG JW Automobile is a joint venture between JW-SEZ Group and SAIC motors.
 In May 2020, JW Auto Park signed a memorandum of understanding with Morris Garages regarding manufacturing and assembling of their electric cars in Pakistan.
 JW-SEZ Group has also expressed its interest in launching the Wuling Hongguang Mini EV to the Pakistani market.
 MG Motors offers its MG ZS EV in Pakistan.

+Nevo

+Master Changan Motors is poised to launch the Nevo Q05 this year in Pakistan.